A Simple Proof of Sharkovsky's Theorem Rerevisited: A general doubling operator

-In the following, we shall construct examples for (2) and (3) by introducing three new doubling operators which are different from the classical one {\bf{\cite{al, el, st}}}.
-The classical doubling operator can be loosely described as pushing up and pulling back.
-Ours go one or two steps further.
-In the following, we introduce a new doubling operator which can be loosely described as pushing up with an upside-down turn and pulling back with an upside-down turn.
-We shall introduce the other two in the next section.
-Let $a$ be a fixed number in $(0, 1/2)$.
-For any continuous map $f$ from $[0, a]$ into itself, we define the doubling operator $F_a$ (see Figure 1) of $f$ to be the continuous map from $[0, 1]$ into itself defined by
+In this section, we introduce a general doubling operator which includes the above classical doubling operator as a special case.
+Let $a$ and $b$ be two real numbers such that $0 < a < b < 1$.
+Let $\psi(x)$ be a homeomorphism from $[0, a]$ onto itself and let $\phi(x)$ be a homeomorphism from $[0, a]$ onto $[b, 1]$.
+For any continuous map $f$ from $[0, a]$ into itself, we let the doubling operator $(\Psi_a(f))(x)$ be the continuous map from $[0, 1]$ into itself defined by